 With the global spread of the epidemic, the CCP lied to the world and was endorsed by the WHO to glorify itself.
 This caused the international community to relax its vigilance against the outbreak, which facilitated the spread around the world.

 In fact, the Communist Party’s efforts to combat the epidemic only highlight its brutality and deceptive nature.
 Thousands of healthy people have been forced into concentration camp-like quarantine centers with those who are ill, without any regard for the safety of the former.

 Independent reports and interviews with funerary workers in Wuhan show that the numbers of corpses being incinerated have far surpassed the normal death rate, to the point that the Chinese authorities have had to deploy dozens of mobile incinerators to supplement the city’s seven crematoriums.

 While the CCP claims that these mobile incinerators are for waste disposal, observers point out that the hospitals cannot possibly produce enough waste to warrant such a response.

-The CCP has not only concealed the death toll, it has also ordered the destruction of epidemic data, according to various independent sources.
+The CCP has not only concealed the death toll, but it has also ordered the destruction of epidemic data, according to various independent sources.
 For more than two weeks (as of March 26), the official Chinese figures claimed a very low rate of new infections and deaths.